-Of the 23 initiative petitions filed with the Oklahoma Secretary of State since the last general election, only the three in which our firm represented the proponents—IP403/SQ799, IP404/SQ780, and IP405/SQ781—successfully made it through Oklahoma’s complex initiative petition process and onto the 2016 ballot.*
+We are adept at shepherding initiatives through the state’s petition process.
+In fact, of the 23 initiative petitions filed with the Oklahoma Secretary of State since the last general election, only the three in which our firm represented the proponents—IP403/SQ799, IP404/SQ780, and IP405/SQ781—made it through Oklahoma’s complex initiative petition process and onto the 2016 ballot.*

-In recent years, we have represented the proponents of the following initiative petitions, among others:
+In recent years, we have represented the proponents of numerous initiative petitions, including:*

 *Past results afford no guarantee of future results.
 Every case is different and must be judged on its merits.